-- f.
-All teachers will retain the records of student grades for one year following the close of school. - g.
-An INCOMPLETE GRADE may be given under unusual circumstances such as illness, death in family, or any other occurrence where, in the teacher's judgment, postponing a mark may be justifiable.
-In any situation, the student should understand that the work must be made up and a grade established within a reasonable amount of time established by the teacher.
+May be given under unusual circumstances such as illness, death in family, or any other occurrence where, in the teacher's judgment, postponing a mark may be justifiable.
+In such a situation, the pupil should understand that the work must be made up and a grade established within a reasonable amount of time.
+No student will have Honor or Distinguished Honor Roll status if an Incomplete is recorded.

-h.
+f.
 NOT GRADED